 A major drawback of the work light is that it has only one switch button for all the modes.
 You have to locate the switch every time you need to change the brightness mode.
 In addition, it’s difficult to use the switch with gloves on.
 It’s also hard to turn off the unit, and you may have to press the power button at least three times to turn the light off.
 Moreover, the work light isn’t covered with a manufacturer’s warranty.

-Best Value Work Light For Mechanics: AlltroLite STANCE Portable LED Work Light
+Best Value: AlltroLite STANCE Portable LED Work Light

 The AlltroLite floodlights offer a brilliant, 120-degree beam over a 16-feet irradiating distance.
 Each light is a powerful 200 lumen, COB LED light that runs on four AAA batteries.
 The unit has an average lifespan of 100,000 hours and can generate up to 12 hours of light.
 Furthermore, the lights are compact enough to be carried around, and they last three times longer than most LED lights.